-In order for you to stay informed we encourage you to check the www.810air.ca website regularly and to attend the parents meetings throughout the year.
+In order for you to stay informed we encourage you to check the 810air.ca website regularly, read the email updates that are sent out, and to attend the parents meetings throughout the year.
 This is an opportunity for the sponsoring committee and the cadet staff to provide valuable information and to address any questions you have.